Drew Berry

-Drew Berry (born 1970) is an American biomedical animator at the Walter and Eliza Hall Institute of Medical Research in Melbourne, Australia.
+Drew Berry (born 1970) is an Australian biomedical animator at the Walter and Eliza Hall Institute of Medical Research in Melbourne, Australia.
 He produces animations of proteins and protein complexes to illustrate cellular and molecular processes.

 Education

 Berry received a Bachelor of Science (1993) and Master of Science (1995) degrees from the University of Melbourne, and received training in cell biology as well as in light microscopy and electron microscopy.

 Career

 Since 1995, Berry has been a biomedical animator at the Walter and Eliza Hall Institute of Medical Research.
 His 3D and 4D animations have focussed on explaining cellular and molecular processes relevant to research conducted at the institute, in fields including molecular biology, malaria, cell death, cancer biology, hematology and immunology.

 Berry's animations have received many awards and commendations.
 His animations which formed part of Harold Varmus' 'Genes and Jazz' presentation were described by The New Yorker as "astonishingly beautiful".
 In 2009 American Scientist stated "The admirers of Drew Berry... talk about him the way Cellini talked about Michelangelo."